 - a.
-Synopsis (50 100 words) Summary of the installation.
+Synopsis (50 to 100 words) Summary of your installation.
 What will one see, hear, do or experience inside the gallery? - b.
-Detailed description of the piece (500 words max): Why & How: Elaborate on your conceptual intentions behind the installation, why the WaveCave specifically is an appropriate space and how you will technically achieve your vision. - c.
-A diagram of the physical layout of the piece in the gallery.
-Can be as low-tech or hi-tech as necessary. - d.
-If you are using electronics, include a system diagram. - e.
-Links to your current or previous work that can help contextualize or further explain your proposal. - f.
-Bio (200 words Max.)
+Detailed description of the piece (500 words max) Why & How: Elaborate on your conceptual intentions behind the installation, why the WaveCave specifically is an appropriate space and how you will technically achieve your vision. - c.
+Diagram Create a diagram of the physical layout of the piece in the gallery.
+It can be as low-tech or hi-tech as necessary. - d.
+If you are using electronics, sensors, cameras, screens, etc include a system diagram. - e.
+Feel free to include additional weblinks to your current or previous work that can help to contextualize or further explain your proposal. - f.
+Bio (200 words max)